GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 Period

 Place Of Death
--B5:J5 the dimension "Place of death" taken as "Care Home", "Hospital", "Elsewhere","Not Stated"
+- B5:J5 the dimension "Place of death" taken as "Care Home", "Hospital", "Elsewhere","Not Stated"

 Date of notification
--A6:A77 Period dimension taken as date types from column A plus 'Total'.
+- A6:A77 Period dimension taken as date types from column A plus 'Total'.
--Format to single day URI pattern.
+- Format to single day URI pattern.

 Area
--Hard coded Area to England
+- Hard coded Area to England
--Converted all area labels to 9 digit ONS codes.
+- Converted all area labels to 9 digit ONS codes.

 Cause Of Death
--B4:G4 the dimension "Cause of death" taken as "All deaths", "COVID-19"
+- B4:G4 the dimension "Cause of death" taken as "All deaths", "COVID-19"

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure